Pennellville Historic District: Historic homes

-There is also a carpenter shop (built circa 1850).
-One-and-one-half story structure with gable roof and clapboard siding.
-Extending across east facade is a veranda with Italianate style brackets.

 Captain Abby and Captain John

 A notable relative of the Pennell family was Pulitzer Prize-winning writer Robert P. T. Coffin (1892–1955).
 Coffin was the brother of Alice Pennell, and lived in the Jacob Pennell II Mansion (formerly the home of William Pennell).
 Robert Coffin wrote the critically acclaimed novel Captain Abby and Captain John (1939), a novel about two Pennell ship captains.